yesco/parsie/readme.md

 NOTE: Currently, also because of this, there is no function for closures.
 This is somewhat more complicated, as it requires a dynamic/GC approach; either using a copying closure generator, or usage of dynamic function scope for functions containing captured variables.

-# Name of this project

-small parser+interpreter:

-grokie - to grok a little -ie
-  this might be better as it also implies understanding.
-As it can interpret generated code once the input program is parsed - it "groks", at least a little bit.

-parsie - small parser?

-parslet - a tiny parser

-pars - forth like 4th letters, lol

 ## Speed

 Compared to plain C-implementation, at first this alphabetical byte-code VM-interpreter may feel slow.